netsec-ethz/lightning-filter/docs/IP LF.md

 ## Wireshark

 It can be helpful to analyze packets with Wireshark when troubleshooting LightningFilter traffic.
-Therefore, install the dissector Lua plugin provided in the `usertools` folder by copying the file to one of the Wireshark's plugin folders.
+Therefore, install the dissector Lua plugin provided in the `usertools` folder by copying the file to one of Wireshark's plugin folders.
-How to find the Wireshark's plugin folders is documented [here](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).
+How to find Wireshark's plugin folders is documented [here](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html).